-Your clients can spot a product by their SKU to track where they are located if the SKU number is on the tag.
-Consider adding the SKU to your product tags if your online store has a large number of SKUs.
+Your clients can spot a product by their SKU to track their location if the SKU number is on the tag.
+Consider adding the SKU to your product tags if your online store has many SKUs.

 5. Price (optional)

-The inclusion of your product’s price point on the product tag informs customers about how much the product will cost.
-If you’re thinking about fulfilling B2Borders, it’s a good idea to have pricing on the tag for in-store use.
+Your product’s price point on the product tag informs customers about how much the product will cost.
+If you’re thinking about fulfilling B2Borders, it’s good to have pricing on the tag for in-store use.